syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Selection.md

 # Selection in .NET MAUI SfCartesianChart

-[SfCartesianChart]() provides selection behavior support, which allows you to select or highlight a segment in a series or a series in the Chart using the [DataPointSelectionBehavior]() or [SeriesSelectionBehavior]().
+[SfCartesianChart]() provides selection behavior support, which allows you to select or highlight a segment (data points) or a series in the chart using the [DataPointSelectionBehavior]() and [SeriesSelectionBehavior]().

-## Enable DataPointSelection
+## Enable data point selection

-To enable the data point selection in the [SfCartesianChart](), create an instance of [DataPointSelectionBehavior]() and specify a color value for the [SelectionBrush]() property to highlight the selected segment in the series.
-The selection instance should then be set to the chart series [SelectionBehavior]() property.
+To enable the data point selection, create an instance for the series [SelectionBehavior]()] property.
+And the following code example shows how to configure and specify the brush for the highlighted segment using [DataPointSelectionBehavior]()].

 {% tabs %}